Olive Oil: Health Benefits, Best Sources and How to Use It

 Olive Oil is a Nutritional Powerhouse

 As you know, there are many nutritional strategies out there.
-Dietitians, nutritionists, and doctors don’t often agree what’s the best one and the truth is, we all have our own individual needs at some level.
+Dietitians, nutritionists, and doctors don’t often agree on what’s the best one and the truth is, we all have our own individual needs at some level.
 But what most experts agree on is that olive oil is healthy, as a 2018 article published in Nutrients stated (3).

-A 2020 systematic review and meta-analysis published in Nutrition has found that olive oil phenolics offer a variety of health benefits, including reduce inflammation, decreased oxidative damage, improved platelet and cellular function, improved antimicrobial activity, and improved plasma lipoproteins (2)
+A 2020 systematic review and meta-analysis published in Nutrition has found that olive oil phenolics offer a variety of health benefits, including reduced inflammation, decreased oxidative damage, improved platelet and cellular function, improved antimicrobial activity, and improved plasma lipoproteins (2)

 Now, olive oils are not all the same.
-There are many different types of out there: regular olive oil, virgin olive oil, and extra virgin olive oil (EVOO).
+There are many different types out there: regular olive oil, virgin olive oil, and extra virgin olive oil (EVOO).
 But you can’t always trust the bottle.
 It’s not uncommon to find a cheap bottle advertised as ‘extra virgin olive oil’ at a regular grocery store that’s actually GMO canola oil with herb flavors.
 The good news is that in this article, I will offer you some tips on how to choose the best type of olive oil and avoid fake oils.

 Key Nutrients in Olive Oil